-Homocystinuria is disorder of the metabolism.
+Homocystinuria is a disorder of metabolism.
 It causes low levels of a specific enzyme.
 These enzymes normally help to break down the amino acids methionine and homocysteine.
-The build up of these amino acids can cause impaired growth, development, and tissue repair.
+This causes the buildup of these amino acids.

-The most common form of homocystinuria, involves a deficiency of the enzyme cystathionine beta-synthase.
+The most common form of homocystinuria is caused by a deficiency of the enzyme cystathionine beta-synthase.

 Homocystinuria is a genetic disorder.
-The faulty genes are inherited from the parents.
 Both parents must have the defective gene in order for the child to develop the condition.
+A number of genes have been identified such as CBS, MTHFR, MTR, MTRR, and MMADHC.

 Homocystinuria is more common in New South Wales, Australia, and Ireland.